2022 North Carolina Oratorical Winner Aliza Jankowsky from Green Hope High School

 School winners have the opportunity to compete in and advance past county, district and division contests to reach the department contest.
 Department winners travel to The American Legion's national headquarters in Indianapolis, Indiana where they can advance through 3 rounds of contests (quarter-finals, semi-finals and finals) to become the national champion.

-Click on the links below for complete contest rules or contact the NC Department Headquarters for information on contests and scholarships up to and including the department finals.
+Click on the links below for complete contest rules or contact for more information on Oratorical contests and scholarships up to and including the department finals.

 Oratorical Contest Dates and Information: